 - In Justice League, Lex Luthor is highly prejudiced against the magic performed by characters such as Tala.
 When he decides to give it a chance in the episode "Alive!", he brings back Darkseid.
 Word of God states this is because he was sacrificing Tala's life to do it, and she made sure it was Darkseid who returned in revenge.

-- In "Johnny Storm And The Potion Of Fire," Reed Richards refuses to believe Diablo's magic is anything more that sufficiently advanced technology until he defeats Diablo and yells "HA!
-TAKE THAT MAGIC!" in Fantastic Four: World's Greatest Heroes.
+- Fantastic Four: World's Greatest Heroes: In the episode "Johnny Storm and the Potion of Fire," Reed Richards refuses to believe Diablo's magic is anything more that sufficiently advanced technology until he defeats Diablo and yells "HA!
+TAKE THAT MAGIC!".

 - In a wider perspective, magic versus science is also what determines how likely benders are to be born.
-The heavily spiritual Air Nomads were all benders, while the industrialized Fire Nation has the lowest ratio of any nation.
+The heavily spiritual Air Nomads were all benders.

-- This is a recurring theme in the trilogy of crossovers between The Fairly OddParents and The Adventures of Jimmy Neutron.
-Jimmy, despite seeing Cosmo, Wanda, Fairy World as a whole, and several magical feats preformed, still flat out refuses to believe magic has anything to do with it.
-In the comics published in Nickelodeon Magazine, he accepts magic, but argues with Timmy over which is the best.
+- This was the motivation for Nickelodeon to make the trilogy of crossovers between The Fairly OddParents! and Jimmy Neutron.
+Jimmy, despite seeing Cosmo, Wanda, Fairy World as a whole, and several magical feats preformed, still flat out refuses to believe magic has anything to do with it in the first one.
+In the second crossover and the comics published in Nickelodeon Magazine, he accepts magic, but argues with Timmy over which is the best.